iamalexpayne/fh-iamalexpayne.com/README.md

 This is my personal resume site, built using [SvelteKit](https://kit.svelte.dev/) and styled with [Tailwind CSS](https://tailwindcss.com/).
 The site is hosted on GitHub Pages using the [iamalexpayne.com](http://iamalexpayne.com) custom domain.

 ## Purpose

 The purpose of this site is to showcase my professional experience, skills, projects, and contact information.
 It is a static site generated with SvelteKit, making it fast and efficient to load.

 ## Features

 - **SvelteKit**: Leveraging the power of SvelteKit for a modern and reactive web development experience.
+- **TypeScript**: Written in TypeScript for type safety and improved developer experience.
 - **Tailwind CSS**: Custom styling with Tailwind CSS for a responsive and clean design.
 - **Static Site**: Deployed as a static site on GitHub Pages, ensuring fast load times and easy maintenance.

 ## Setup and Installation